 You've now had a walkthrough of what may happen in your Philadelphia criminal case.
 There are many steps, and the consequences can be severe.
 It's your right and in your best interest to find a criminal attorney to sort through the process and ensure your rights are protected.
 Good luck!

-Get a Head Start with a Free Criminal Case Evaluation
+Get a Head Start on Your Case: Call a Criminal Defense Attorney Today

 It can be quite confusing knowing what to do after you have been arrested and charged with a criminal offense.
 It's often in your best interests to hire a defense attorney, especially if there is the possibility of incarceration.
-Get started today and have a Pennsylvania defense attorney review your case for free.
+Get started today by contacting an experienced Pennsylvania defense attorney.

 Contact a qualified attorney.